How to calculate loan interest

 When you make payments more often, it can reduce the principal owed on your loan amount faster.
 In many cases, such as when a lender charges compounding interest, making extra payments could save you a lot.
 However, make sure the payments go to paying down the principal.

-Takeaway: Don’t assume you can only make a single monthly payment on your loan.
-If you want to reduce the overall interest you pay to borrow money, it’s a good idea to make payments more often than required.
+Don’t assume you can only make a single monthly payment on your loan.
+If you want to reduce the overall interest you pay to borrow money, making payments more often than required is a good idea.

 In the same way that making loan payments more frequently can save you money on interest, paying more than the monthly minimum can also result in savings.